moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * Getting Started with the Moonbase Alpha Testnet: https://docs.moonbeam.network/builders/get-started/networks/moonbase/

 ### Bounty #2: Use a Moonbeam Precompile
-Moonbeam’s precompiles enable you to harness the power of Polkadot via easy-to-use solidity interfaces.
-These precompiles expose substrate native functionality such as on-chain governance, cross-chain transfers via XCM, staking, and more.
-They expose these powerful features using the Ethereum API at precompiled contract addresses.
-Those addresses, as well as tutorials for interacting with them can be found here on the Moonbeam docs site: https://docs.moonbeam.network/builders/build/canonical-contracts/precompiles/

-The bounty can be “stacked” with bounties from other teams.
-A project that includes functionality from any Moonbeam precompile and has a contract deployed to a Moonbeam network is eligible for this bounty.

-#### Rewards:
-* 1st place: $1,000
-* 2nd place: $500

-#### Requirements:
-* Github Repo - Some code is required.
-No pitch deck submissions please.
-* ReadMe with steps to build app or a link to a public deployment.
-* Any smart contracts should be deployed to at least one Moonbeam network (Moonbeam, Moonriver or the Moonbase Alpha testnet).

 #### Resources:
 * Moonbeam Docs: https://docs.moonbeam.network/